muruthi/community-pass-react-native-wrapper/docs/add-the-wrapper/README.md

 ## Objectives

-To help you connect to the Community Pass Kernel, our team created the Community Pass React Native Wrapper that bridges the gap between your application and the Community Pass Kernel.
+To help you connect to the Community Pass Kernel, our team created the Community Pass React Native Wrapper which bridges the gap between your application and the Community Pass Kernel.
 This library will enable you to develop an application using the CPK service’s APIs.

-- At the end of this step you will have added the Community Pass React Native Wrapper to your Reliant application.
+- At the end of this step, you will have added the Community Pass React Native Wrapper to your React Native reliant application.

 ## Pre-requisites

-1. Complete the following sections of the technical integration guide tutorial at [Mastercard Developer Zone](https://developer.mastercard.com/cp-kernel-integration-api/tutorial/getting-started-guide/)
+1. Complete the following sections of the technical integration guide tutorial available on the [Mastercard Developer Zone](https://developer.mastercard.com/cp-kernel-integration-api/tutorial/getting-started-guide/):

     - [Section 1](https://developer.mastercard.com/cp-kernel-integration-api/tutorial/getting-started-guide/step1): Community Pass Pre-requisites required to get you starting
     - [Section 2](https://developer.mastercard.com/cp-kernel-integration-api/tutorial/getting-started-guide/step2): Setting up your Community Pass Approved Device